DRAMATIC effects have been seen from a weight loss recipe that combines anti-addiction drugs with dieting and exercise.

-The findings were reported in an online edition of The Lancet medical journal.
-They showed that treated participants lost between 5% and 6% of their bodyweight depending on which of two doses of naltrexone they were given.
+Their Body Mass Index, a measurement of weight relative to height, averaged 36, classifying them as clinically obese.
+Treated participants lost between 5% and 6% of their weight, depending on which of two doses of naltrexone they were given.
 In comparison, patients in the placebo group lost 1.3%.

 © Irish Examiner Ltd. All rights reserved